 In some cases, molecular genetic testing can confirm the diagnosis of hypoparathyroidism.
 For example, it can identify characteristic genetic mutations in the calcium receptor.

 Treatment is aimed at raising calcium levels high enough to provide symptom relief without causing abnormally high levels of calcium (hypercalciuria).
-The only therapy for hypoparathyroidism, of any etiology, that has been approved by the Food and Drug Administration (FDA) is vitamin D analogs and calcium supplements.
+Vitamin D analogs and calcium supplements are the conventional FDA approved therapy for all forms of hypoparathyroidism.
 The main form of active vitamin D used for individuals with hypoparathyroidism is 1,25 OH vitamin D3, calcitriol.
 Two other synthetic forms of vitamin D that are often used are cholecalciferol and dihydrotachysterol.
-These forms of vitamin D have a longer duration of action.
+These forms of vitamin D have a longer duration of action than calcitriol.
 Some individuals receive a combination of shorter and longer acting vitamin D analogs.

 A synthetic human N-terminal fragment of PTH (PTH 1-34), with full biological activity, has been used as an investigational hormonal replacement therapy of chronic hypoparathyroidism over the past two decades.
 Initial studies have shown decreased urinary calcium excretion compared to conventional therapy.
 Three-year randomized controlled studies in both adults and children comparing PTH 1-34 with conventional therapy have demonstrated both safety and efficacy of twice daily PTH injections.
 A recent study has shown the use of pump therapy provides the closest approach to physiologic PTH replacement therapy.

-The 2004 FDA approval of the recombinant form of parathyroid hormone 1-34 (Forteo, Teriparatide) for the treatment of severe osteoporosis has allowed this therapy to be used off-label for treatment of hypoparathyroidism both in the US and Europe.
+The 2002 FDA approval of the recombinant form of parathyroid hormone 1-34 (Forteo®, Teriparatide) for the treatment of severe osteoporosis has allowed this therapy to be used off-label for treatment of hypoparathyroidism both in the US and in Europe.
 Many individuals with hypoparathyroidism worldwide have reported improvement in their symptoms when treated with teriparatide, which is usually given as an injection under the skin (subcutaneously) once or twice a day.

 Researchers are also studying a recombinant form of parathyroid hormone 1-84 (NPSP558) for the treatment of individuals with hypoparathyroidism.
-Initial studies have shown that every other day treatment with PTH 1-84 in combination with vitamin D and calcium, significantly reduced the need for calcium and vitamin D supplements in individuals with hypoparathyroidism.
+Initial studies have shown that every other day treatment with PTH 1-84 in combination with calcitriol and calcium, significantly reduced the need for clacitriol and calcium supplements in individuals with hypoparathyroidism.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.